Utah Non-Compete Clauses — Drafting, Review, and Compliance

-Whether you're enforcing a non-compete or trying to escape one, we know Utah's restrictive covenant law.
+Whether you're drafting a non-compete for your employees or reviewing one you've been asked to sign, we know Utah's restrictive covenant law.

 Available until 9 PM

 Non-compete agreements restrict an employee's ability to work for competitors after leaving employment.
 Utah's Post-Employment Restrictions Act significantly limits the enforceability of non-competes, providing important protections for employees.
-We represent both employers seeking to enforce legitimate non-compete agreements and employees challenging overly broad restrictions.
+We help employers draft enforceable non-compete agreements and help employees understand their obligations under existing agreements.

 Utah's Post-Employment Restrictions Act

 Utah law caps non-compete agreements at one year in duration and requires that they protect a legitimate business interest.
-Overly broad restrictions — geographic scope that exceeds where the employee actually worked, activities that go beyond what the employee actually did — may be unenforceable or subject to "blue-penciling" (judicial narrowing).
-We analyze every non-compete against Utah's statutory standards.
+Overly broad restrictions — geographic scope that exceeds where the employee actually worked, activities that go beyond what the employee actually did — may be unenforceable.
+We analyze every non-compete against Utah's statutory standards to ensure compliance.

 Frequently Asked Questions